 Reasons to Consider Adding Low-Cost Index Funds to Your Portfolio

-As you work your way through our Beginner's Guide to Investing in Mutual Funds, you may wonder which you should choose: actively managed mutual funds or passively managed mutual funds.
+As you work your way through the Beginner's Guide to Investing in Mutual Funds, you may wonder which to choose: actively managed mutual funds or passively managed mutual funds.

-According to the folks at the Motley Fool, only ten of the ten thousand actively managed mutual funds available managed to beat the S&P 500 consistently over the course of the past ten years.
+According to the Motley Fool, only 10 of the 10,000 actively managed mutual funds available have beaten the S&P 500 consistently over the course of the past ten years.
 History tells us that very few if any of these funds will manage the same feat in the decade to come.

-The lesson is simple: unless you are convinced you are capable of selecting the 0.001% of mutual funds that are going to beat the broad market, you would best be served by investing in the market itself.
+The lesson is simple: Unless you are convinced that you are capable of selecting the 0.001 percent of mutual funds that are going to beat the broad market, you would best be served by investing in the market itself.

-How do you invest in the market itself?
-By beginning a dollar cost averaging plan into low-cost index funds, you can be certain you will out-perform a majority of managed mutual funds on a long-term basis.
+You can also take this strategy a step further by beginning a dollar-cost averaging plan into low-cost index funds.
+With this approach, you can be certain you will out-perform a majority of managed mutual funds on a long-term basis.

-Indeed, the most successful investor in history, Warren Buffett, advocates that those unwilling or unable to intelligently evaluate individual stocks should invest in a low-cost index fund such as those offered by Vanguard.
+Indeed, the most successful investor in history, Warren Buffett, advocates that those unwilling or unable to effectively evaluate individual stocks should invest in a low-cost index fund such as those offered by Vanguard.